Uralvagonzavod: History

-In March 2022, as a result of the 2022 Russian invasion of Ukraine the EU imposed sanctions on Uralvagonzavod.
+In March 2022, the EU imposed sanctions on Uralvagonzavod after the 2022 Russian invasion of Ukraine.

 Operations

 The company's main products include railway cars, tanks, road-building vehicles, agricultural vehicles such as the RT-M-160, metallurgical products, tools and consumer goods.

 Production of T-90 main battle tanks accounts for 18–20% of the company's overall production.
-In 2008, Uralvagozavod produced about 175 tanks, including 62 T-90As for the Russian Ministry of Defense and 60 T-90Ss for India.
+In 2008, Uralvagonzavod produced about 175 tanks, including 62 T-90As for the Russian Ministry of Defense and 60 T-90Ss for India.
 This represents the highest level of tank production at UralVagonZavod and in Russia as a whole since 1993.
-Moreover, according to Moscow Defense Brief, it would appear that in 2008 the number of tanks produced by the company was greater than the number of main battle tanks produced by all the other countries of the world taken together.
+According to Moscow Defense Brief, in 2008 the number of tanks produced by the company, was greater than the number of main battle tanks produced by all the other countries of the world put together.

 Railway cars and other civilian production amounted to two-thirds of the company's overall output in 2008.

-In 2011, the company's revenue was $3 billion, and net profit was $0.33 billion.
+In 2011, the company's revenue was $3 billion.
+The net profit was $0.33 billion.

+In July 2023, Russian Defense Minister Sergey Shoigu stated that the supplies and overhaul of T-72 and T-90 tanks by Uralvagonzavod had surged 3.6 times since early 2022.
+It was reported by the company in late December 2023 that it had successfully performed the year's state defense order for T-90M and modernized T-72B3M tanks.